-- A. Preapplication services.
+A. Preapplication services.
 For inspection of existing buildings made at the request of the owner, tenant, mortgage company, or realty firm, to determine compliance with applicable City ordinances, or when inspections are requested of a structure for which a permit is only contemplated or for any special application review conducted by the Fire Department, an hourly fee shall be charged for review and/or inspection in accordance with the PDS Fee Schedule.
-This shall also include review and inspection of Adult Family Homes that are exempt from building permits. - B. Expedited Plan Review Fees.
-Where requested by the applicant and approved by the Planning and Development Services Director or designee, expedited permit fees may be paid to shorten the review time for a permit application.
-Expedited plan review fees shall be paid in accordance with the PDS Fee Schedule and shall be in addition to all other permit and plan review fees for the permit application. - C. Project services.
+This shall also include review and inspection of Adult Family Homes that are exempt from building permits.

+- B. Expedited Plan Review Fees.
+Where requested by the applicant and approved by the Director of Planning and Development Services Director of Planning and Development Services Director of Director of Director of Planning and Development Services Director of Director of Planning and Development Services Director of Director of Planning and Development Services Director Offices Director O - C. Project services.
 Planning and Development Services may require a contract for outside services to meet specific project or permit needs.
 Additional fees shall be charged for the actual cost of said services and shall be added to all other permit and/or plan review fees, including all administrative and overhead costs. - D. Special inspection fees.
 When, in the opinion of the Building Official, special inspections are necessary to review or evaluate the correction of noted violations for buildings or structures, the Building Official shall charge inspection fees in accordance with the PDS Fee Schedule. - E. E-Permits.
 E-permits are a type of permit of limited scope that does not require a plan review and can be applied for and issued online.
 Additional charges for Dedicated Funds in accordance with this chapter or other applicable taxes, charges, and fees for other agencies shall be applied to E-permits.